BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 #### **Step B: Prepare Computer**

-Because your computer never holds seeds, you don't need to do the same extensive work securing it as you might have with previous generaitons of hardware wallets.
+Because your computer never holds seeds, you don't need to do the same extensive work securing it as you might have with previous generations of hardware wallets.
 However, it's best to use a computer that you're careful with.
 If you have a computer that's not used much, and especially one that's not used for web browsing, that's a good choice[^9].

 #### **Step C: Create Multisig**